Title IX/Sexual Harassment

 "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

-Sexual misconduct and related retaliation are prohibited by the College.
-Members of the Manhattan College community may not be subject to discrimination, harassment, or otherwise treated adversely based upon their sex.
-The College will not tolerate harassing, violent, intimidating, or discriminatory conduct.
+Sexual misconduct and related retaliation are prohibited by the University.
+Members of the Manhattan University community may not be subject to discrimination, harassment, or otherwise treated adversely based upon their sex.
+The University will not tolerate harassing, violent, intimidating, or discriminatory conduct.
 Any person who believes he or she has been subject to sex discrimination or related retaliation should immediately contact the Title IX Coordinator.

-In accordance with Title IX and its implementing regulations, the College does not discriminate on the basis of sex in its education programs and activities, including in admissions and employment.
+In accordance with Title IX and its implementing regulations, the University does not discriminate on the basis of sex in its education programs and activities, including in admissions and employment.

 Sexual Misconduct Policy